Emily Swallow

 Emily Swallow (born December 18, 1979) is an American actress.
-She is best known for her roles as Kim Fischer on The Mentalist and as Amara / The Darkness in the 11th season of Supernatural.
-She also appears as The Armorer in the Star Wars series The Mandalorian and had a minor role as Emily in the video game The Last of Us Part II.
+She is best known for her role as The Armorer in the Star Wars series The Mandalorian (2019–present) and The Book of Boba Fett (2022).
+She is also known for her roles as Kim Fischer in The Mentalist (2013–2014), Amara / The Darkness in Supernatural (2015–2020), Lisa Ţepeş in Castlevania (2017–2021), and Puck in Pac-Man: Circle (2024).
+She also had a minor role as Emily in the video game The Last of Us Part II.

 Early life

 Swallow was born on December 18, 1979, in Washington, D.C.
 She grew up in Sterling, Virginia and Jacksonville, Florida.
 While at Stanton College Preparatory School in Jacksonville, she began acting in various college, amateur, and professional theatre productions.
 She graduated in 2001 with a BA in Middle Eastern Studies from the University of Virginia, and then studied for an MFA in Acting from New York University’s Tisch School of the Arts.